 You need support after discharge.
-While in the hospital, a hospital Case Manager who is a nurse helps you get set up for going home.
+While in the hospital, a hospital Case Manager helps you get set up for going home.
 You and your home care giver should take part in the planning.
 Everyone needs to know the discharge plan so it can work.
 This includes what to expect.
 You need to know what help will be provided to you once you are home.
 This could be a home health nurse visit or wound supplies.
 It could also be a walker or transportation services.

 Make sure to ask questions before you leave the hospital.
 Your understanding of the instructions can affect how well they work.
 It could also help you to avoid problems once you are home.